pyhys/minimalmodbus/doc/develop.rst

     MinimalModbus debug mode.
 Response from instrument: '\x01\x03\x02\x00º9÷' 18.6

-It is possible to use this method directly.
-You can use any Modbus functioncode (1-127), but you need to generate the payload yourself.
+It is possible to use :meth:`_performCommand` directly.
+You can use any Modbus function code (1-127), but you need to generate the payload yourself.
 Note that the same data is sent::

     >>> instr._performCommand(3, '\x00\x05\x00\x01')